csaf-auxiliary/csaf-website-relaunch/README-repo.md

 ---

-## License
+## History

-Originally content from the old csaf.io webpage:
+Originally content from the old csaf.io webpage has been used.
-Copyright 2023 OASIS CSAF TC - All Rights Reserved

-New files developed for the webpage mechanics and the custom styles are Copyright 2025 German Federal Office for Information Security (BSI) ([bsi.bund.de](https://www.bsi.bund.de))
+New files developed for the webpage mechanics and the custom styles were developed for the German Federal Office for Information Security (BSI) ([bsi.bund.de](https://www.bsi.bund.de))

-Additionally, there are third-party resources in the repository under various Free Software and non free content licenses.
-For more information, see [LICENSE.md](LICENSE.md).

 The webpage and repo was constructed 2025-03 by Intevation GmbH ([intevation.de](https://intevation.de))